mararap/minishell/docs/04-signal.md

 That is why shells often treat it differently.

-### In your interactive minishell
+### In our interactive minishell

-When waiting at the prompt, your shell ignores `SIGQUIT`:
+When waiting at the prompt, our shell ignores `SIGQUIT`:

 ```c
 sa_quit.sa_handler = SIG_IGN;